falcie1337/neovim.nvim/README.md

   * Modify `init.lua` with additional plugins.
   * Include the `lua/kickstart/plugins/*` files in your configuration.

-You can also merge updates/changes from the repo back into your fork, to keep up-to-date with any changes for the default configuration.
+You can also merge updates/changes from the kickstart repo back into your fork, to keep up-to-date with any changes for the default configuration.

 #### Example: Adding an autopairs plugin